Khuit I

-Khuit I was an ancient Egyptian queen who has been tentatively dated by association to have lived during the 5th Dynasty of the Old Kingdom of Egypt.
+Khuit I was an ancient Egyptian queen who has been tentatively dated by association to have lived during the 5^{th} Dynasty of the Old Kingdom.

 Life

 Attestation of Khuit I is poor, and little can be said of her for certain.
-There is consensus among scholars that she most probably lived during the latter half of the 5th Dynasty.
+There is consensus among scholars that she most probably lived during the latter half of the 5^{th} Dynasty.

-By process of elimination, Austrian Egyptologist Wilfried Seipel suggests that she was a queen of the 5^{th} Dynasty king Menkauhor Kaiu, through attribution of kings to queens whose marriages are more concretely understood.
-This proposition has been criticised by French Egyptologist Michel Baud, who notes the precedent that kings might entertain more than one queen simultaneously.
-Instead, Baud proffers that the king Unas may also qualify as a candidate, owing to congruencies in the style of inscriptional titles belonging to other queens.
+By process of elimination, Austrian Egyptologist Wilfried Seipel suggests that she was a queen of the 5^{th} Dynasty pharaoh Menkauhor Kaiu, through attribution of pharaohs to queens whose marriages are more concretely understood.
+This proposition has been criticised by French Egyptologist Michel Baud, who notes the precedent that pharaohs might entertain more than one queen simultaneously.
+Instead, Baud proffers that the pharaoh Unas may also qualify as a candidate, owing to congruencies in the style of inscriptional titles belonging to other queens.

 Were Khuit I to have been a royal wife of Unas, she may have lived contemporaneously with other royal women of his court Nebet I and Khenut I. On the contrary, in accordance with Seipel's proposition, Khuit I may have lived around the time of Meresankh IV, another queen proposed to have been a wife of Menkauhor Kaiu based on his burial's proximal affiliation, however the datation of Meresankh IV's reign is also uncertain.

 During the course of her life, Khuit I held the following titles: